 Geographical Location and Climate

-Situated in the northern part of Vietnam, Hanoi acts as the gateway to the country’s glorious history and culture.
+Hanoi is located in northern Vietnam and is a gateway to understanding Vietnam's unique culture and history.
 Draped along the banks of the Red River, the “City Between the Rivers” is a sight to behold.

 The year-round view isn’t too shabby either!
 The location was well chosen for trade and travel.
 While the southern half of the country enjoys a more tropical climate, Hanoi’s location experiences four seasons.
 Summers are hot and humid, while winters are mild and breezy — perfect weather for taking in the city.